assen-totin/cdn/README.md

 The remote side may retrieve the list from the previous hour and the fetch the inserted or updated files and also remove the deleted files.
 To do so, put the `cdn_mirror.sh` into the cron and put and configure one config file per remote CDN instance in `/etc/cdn/mirror.d/XYZ.conf`.
 You also need to create an initial savepoint file in `/var/lib/cdn/mirror.d/XYZ.conf` with the following line, containing the date and hour (in UTC) from which to start the replication:

 `SAVEPOINT=YYYYMMDDHH`

+# Compliance

+The CDN supports a number of HTTP headers that govern the file delivery:
+- If-None-Match: an eTag that will be compared with the one of the file and on match 304 will be returned
+- If-Modified-Since: a timestamp that will be compared with the one of the file and on match 304 will be returned
+- If-Range: an eTag or timestamp that will be compared with the one of the file; on match, partial download as per the Range header with HTTP code 206 will be performed; on no match, full download with HTTP code 200 will be performed.
+- Range: one or more ranges of the file that will be served with HTTP 206 code (instead of a full file download).

 # Examples